christianhelle/refitter/src/Refitter.SourceGenerator/README.md

 - `generateDeprecatedOperations` - a boolean indicating whether deprecated operations should be generated or skipped.
 Default is `true`
 - `operationNameTemplate` - Generate operation names using pattern.
 This must contain the string {operationName}.
 An example usage of this could be `{operationName}Async` to suffix all method names with Async.
 When using `"multipleIinterfaces": "ByEndpoint"`, This is name of the Execute() method in the interface
 - `optionalParameters` - Generate non-required parameters as nullable optional parameters
-- `dynamicQuerystringParametersThreshold`: Set the threshold from which to generate a single complex query parameter merging all others.
-Default is 0 (no merging).
+- `useDynamicQuerystringParameters`: Set to `true` to merge multiple query parameters into a single complex one.
+Default is `false` (no merging).
 - `dependencyInjectionSettings` - Setting this will generated extension methods to `IServiceCollection` for configuring Refit clients.
 See https://github.com/reactiveui/refit?tab=readme-ov-file#dynamic-querystring-parameters for more information.
   - `baseUrl` - Used as the HttpClient base address.
 Leave this blank to manually set the base URL
   - `httpMessageHandlers` - A collection of `HttpMessageHandler` that is added to the HttpClient pipeline